-Answer: The LAP employs about 9 individuals that are responsible to assess approximately 450 laboratories.
-On-site assessments are usually performed by 1-4 people for 1-4 days about once every 2-3 years depending on the size of the laboratory.
+Answer: The LAP employs about 9 individuals that are responsible to assess approximately 300 laboratories.
+Assessments are usually performed by 1-5 people for 1-4 days about once every 2-3 years depending on the size of the laboratory.
 It is impossible for the LAP to review 100% of any laboratory's activities and records.
 It is the laboratory management's responsibility to be in compliance with the accreditation regulations.
-If the laboratory management does not investigate other areas of the laboratory, then there is a high probability that the laboratory will be found to have repeat deviations at the next on-site assessment.
-Repeat deviations are cause for revocation of accreditation.
+If the laboratory management does not investigate other areas of the laboratory, then there is a high probability that the laboratory will be found to have repeat deviations at the next assessment.
+Repeat deviations may be a cause for revocation of accreditation.

 PA-DEP Laboratory Accreditation Program Corrective Action Report FAQ

-Laboratory Compliance Assistance Revision 0
+Laboratory Compliance Assistance Revision 2

-Date: 5/5/2015
+Date: 10/31/2022